BradleyA/pi-sound/README.md

 #### WARNING: These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
 I need to complete some cleanup before it is shareable and documented . . .

-## Install
+## Clone
-To install, change to the location you want to download the scripts.
+To Install, change into a directory that you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
-If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
-On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.
+If you do not have Git installed then enter; "sudo apt-get install git" if using Debian/Ubuntu.
+Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.
+On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/pi-sound
     cd pi-sound